xnikug/TMPS-1/README.md

 **Screenshots:**

+Image 1 illustrates the task creation process in the Task Management System Demo.
+The system creates new tasks and automatically triggers email notifications via SMTP for multiple tasks including "Finish report" and "Update website" tasks, both assigned to jane@example.com.
+This shows the Dependency Inversion Principle in action, where high-level task creation modules depend on abstractions (notification interfaces) rather than concrete notification implementations, allowing for flexible notification handling through dependency injection.

 ![alt text](image.png)

+Image 2 displays the system's notification capabilities during task completion.
+The console shows the system completing a task and then testing multiple notification channels.
+It demonstrates email notifications being sent through SMTP (smtp.example.com:587) to jane@example.com for a website update task, followed by SMS notifications sent via an API key for the same task.
+Both notifications maintain consistent messaging with the subject "New Task Assigned - Update website" and body "Update the company website with new content."
+This makes an example of the Open/Closed Principle and the Interface Segregation Principle.
+The system can handle multiple notification types through a common interface without modifying existing code.

 ![alt text](image-1.png)

+Image 3 shows the reporting functionality of the system.
+It displays a Task Status Report indicating system metrics: 2 completed tasks, 2 pending tasks, totaling 4 tasks.
+The Overdue Tasks Report specifically highlights one overdue task - the "Update website" task assigned to jane@example.com, which is 1 day overdue.
+Additional statistics show 2 pending tasks and 1 overdue task.
+This demonstrates the Single Responsibility Principle where the reporting module has a clear, distinct purpose separate from task management operations.

 ![alt text](image-2.png)

+**Conclusions:**

 The implementation effectively demonstrates all five SOLID principles within a practical task management system.
 Each class adheres to the **Single Responsibility Principle** by maintaining a clear and distinct purpose—for example, `TaskReportGenerator` focuses on generating reports, `NotificationService` handles notifications, and `TaskService` manages task-related operations.